Register for Free edWebinars Below

 What content would all students have been exposed to if schools had not closed?
 How will teachers address the interrupted and unfinished learning needs of students?
 Dialing the time machine back to March 2020 and restarting instruction from there is not the answer.
 It is highly likely that evidence will reveal widely variable student learning needs in the coming school year.
 How might important content from prior grades be integrated into the scope and sequence of the upcoming school year?
 More than ever, educators will need clarity in their instruction, and students will need agency in their learning.

-This edWebinar will provide teachers with ideas to support developing plans, processes, and routines to address unfinished student learning, including prioritizing interrupted standards and curriculum and planning for formative assessment practice.
+This edWebinar provides teachers with ideas to support developing plans, processes, and routines to address unfinished student learning, including prioritizing interrupted standards and curriculum and planning for formative assessment practice.
 Paired with prioritization of standards and adjustments to scope and sequence, the formative assessment cycle will help educators and students to partner in teaching and learning with more precision about where they need to focus their energy to meet student needs and to set student goals to drive learning, motivation, and success.
-Teachers will walk away with a planning tool to support the development of a back-to-school plan specific to their teaching context.
+Viewers will walk away with a planning tool to support the development of a back-to-school plan specific to their teaching context.

 The learning objectives of this edWebinar are to: